superseb/rancher-catalog/infra-templates/network-services/28/README.md

 * Fixed an issue with iptables rules when accessing expose port from self host.

 #### Metadata [rancher/metadata:v0.10.3]
-* Added loglevel to the containers to help with debugging
+* Added loglevel to the service to help with debugging

 ### Configuration Options